fiksn/dlc-intro/dlc.md

 #### Bailout

-Before that block is transmitted to the blockchain Alice and Bob make sure each peer signs a bailout transaction.
+Before anything is transmitted to the blockchain Alice and Bob make sure each peer signs a bailout transaction.
 So Alice can whitdraw her part after a timelock, and vice-versa for Bob.

 #### Contract